exploratorystudios/HermesOptimus/README.md

     3. CSVs are converted to standard TI Matrix (`.8xm`) and List (`.8xl`) files using tools like Cemetech's SourceCoder.
     4. These native TI files, along with the main program, are transferred to the calculator.
 * **Memory Efficiency:**
-    * The main program file (`HERMES OPTIMUS.8xp`) is smaller as it no longer contains embedded data strings for weights.
+    * The main program file (`HERMES14.8xp`) is smaller as it no longer contains embedded data strings for weights.
 This removes the `ERR:MEMORY` *when loading the program/App itself*.
     * The calculator's RAM will be used to store the actual matrices `[I]`, `[J]` and lists `L₄`, `L₅` (approx. 12KB for a 4-60-12 network).
 This is more stable than manipulating very large strings in RAM.

 ## System Requirements